OneCrazyCoder/MMOGamepadOverlay/README.md

 As mentioned above, Menus are also **HUD Elements**.
 However, there are also HUD Element types that are *not* Menus.
 These are created with the category name ``[HUD.HUDElementName]``.
 You can use this to create a reticle in the middle of the screen while in MouseLook mode (to aim better with a "Use CenterScreen" key, for example), as well as special HUD Elements like Key Bind Array indicators.

 Default properties used by all HUD Elements and Menus can be defined in the base ``[HUD]`` category if don't want to specify them for every individual HUD Element.
-The exception being the ``Position=`` property, which should always be specified.
+The exceptions being the ``Position=`` property, which should always be specified, and the optional ``Priority=`` property, which determines draw order (higher priority are drawn on top of lower priority, allowed range is -100 to 100 and default is 0).

 Like ``Style =`` for a Menu, each HUD element must specify a ``Type =`` entry.
 Available types include: Rectangle, Rounded Rectangle (needs ``Radius=`` as well), Circle, Bitmap (needs ``Bitmap=`` as well), and ArrowL/R/U/D. These are also used for Menus for the ``ItemType=`` property, which determines how the background for each Menu Item is drawn.
 There are also some special-case types covered later.